BladeRunnerJS/brjs-site/docs/use/getting_started.md

 ## Adding the Blades to an Aspect

-In order to add the Blades to the default aspect we need to first update the aspect HTML to provide some basic structure.
+In order to add the Blades to the default aspect we need to first update the aspect's HTML to provide some basic structure.
 Open up `brjstodo/default-aspect/index.html` remove the div element containing the app class and update it to look as follows:

 ```html
 <!DOCTYPE html>